Four Americas: Introducing the U.S. Political Compass

 Repeat of Quadrants Content

-Blue Quadrant (top left)
+Blue Quadrant (top left) auth-left

 Pew type: Democratic mainstays